Dec 11, 2019 | Technology & Innovation | Reading Time: 10 minutes

 With the expectation of the growth of the industry over the following years in terms of the number of rooms and properties, it will be definitely a challenge to reduce gas emissions and achieve complete decarbonization by 2050 as originally planned.

 Airbnb changed the hotel industry game.
 Now there are people who want experience travels as locals, but at the same time, there are till also many people that want some comfort that a hotel can provide.

 Some players are already moving to grab this opportunity these changes bring, attracting both groups of people in a combination of styles.
-Sonder is a great example of that, offering hybrid hotel-Airbnb experience, giving users a hotel room experience without the rest of the hotel.
+Sonder is a great example of that, offering a hybrid hotel-Airbnb experience, giving users a hotel room experience without the rest of the hotel.

 Blending aspects of hotels and vacation rentals, Sonder offers short-term rentals with hotel amenities, like concierge service.
 Sonder leases and renovates apartments in trendy city neighborhoods, and rents them to customers through Airbnb, Expedia, and its own site.

-Recently, during the COVID-19 pandemic, the company has raised $170 million Series E round.
+Recently, during the COVID-19 pandemic, the company has raised a $170 million Series E round.
 This is very impressive considering that the unpreceded crisis that hit the hotel industry and shows the market that this trend is here to stay.

-However, social distancing, hygiene and refund policies might change the game again!
-The financial global crisis, especially in the Tourism sector, forced Airbnb to a recent layoff of a quarter of its work force.
+However, social distancing, hygiene, and refund policies might change the game again!
+The financial global crisis, especially in the Tourism sector, forced Airbnb to a recent layoff of a quarter of its workforce.
 In fact, both hotels and home sharings are struggling.
 The question is: who will be able to convince travelers that is safe to stay with them?